Call for Training Projects for 2024 and Leave for Educational Projects (CPP)

 Project Leader: Camille INQUIMBERT

-Abstract: According to the WHO, oral health is the state of the mouth, teeth, and orofacial structures that enables individuals to perform essential functions, such as eating, breathing, and speaking, and encompasses psychosocial dimensions.
+Abstract: According to the WHO, oral health is the state of the mouth, teeth, and orofacial structures that enables individuals to perform essential functions—such as eating, breathing, and speaking—and encompasses psychosocial dimensions.
 Oral diseases remain a public health challenge today.
-Through short video segments featuring a multidisciplinary panel of experts, we will explore the key factors of oral health, including risk factors, links to general health, orofacial diseases, and individual preventive care.
+Through short video segments featuring experts from various professions, we will explore the key factors affecting oral health, including risk factors, links to overall health, orofacial diseases, and individual preventive care.

 Affiliation: School of Pharmacy

-Abstract: The Molecular Toxicology laboratory course will be updated to improve the academic success of approximately 250 second-year pharmacy students.
+Abstract: The Molecular Toxicology Lab Course will be updated to improve the academic success of the approximately 250 second-year pharmacy students.
 Through a professional simulation set in a pharmacy of the future, students will aim to adjust medication dosages based on patients’ genetic information.
 We will incorporate a competency-based approach, peer assessment, flipped learning, and digital edutainment activities.

 Times Up Digital in the Pharmaceutical Industry: